ppmarq1/Math-magicians/README.md

 - Have a working and updated browser
 - Have a local version control like **git** install on your computer
 - Have an account and sign in on GitHub, as online/remote version control system
-- Download waves to check project accessibilty
+- Download waves to check project accessibilty.

 ### Install